Write articles for the Neptune Blog

 Write great articles for Neptune and see what happens!

 We’re searching for ML practitioners.
-So if you’re a Data Scientist or an ML Engineer, and you’re experienced in both training models and moving them to production – this is something for you.
+So if you’re a Data Scientist, ML Engineer, or MLOps engineer, and you’re experienced in either training models or moving and operating them in production – this is something for you.

 Don’t worry if you’re not a pro at writing.
 We’ll connect you with an editor, an SEO advisor, and a designer if needed.
 The primary goal for us is to let ML folks share their knowledge with other ML folks.